 Try incorporating this practice into your daily routine.
 As best you can, do this practice in a quiet space where you won’t be disturbed or distracted.
 This might mean closing your office door, turning off your phone, or pausing in your car in the driveway when you get home from work.
 You can do this practice either lying down or sitting.
 If sitting, aim for a posture that’s supported, balanced, and upright but not rigid.
 We recommend closing your eyes if you’re comfortable doing so, but it’s also fine to simply lower and soften your gaze.

-Listen: Daily Mindful Check-In Practice
+Listen: Daily Mindful Check-In Meditation

 Read through the entire script below first to familiarize yourself with the practice, then do the meditation, referring back as needed and taking three to five minutes for the practice.
 Alternately, you can listen to the guided meditation: